Charles O. Rossotti

 Charles O. Rossotti (born January 17, 1941) is an American businessman, and former Commissioner of Internal Revenue.

 Early career

-Rossotti was born in 1941 in New York City and graduated from St. Cecilia High School in Englewood, New Jersey in 1958, before earning a Bachelor of Arts degree in economics from Georgetown University (1962) and an MBA from Harvard Business School (1964).
+Rossotti was born in 1941 in New York City and graduated from St. Cecilia High School in Englewood, New Jersey in 1958, before earning a Bachelor of Arts degree in economics from Georgetown University (1962) and a M.B.A. from Harvard Business School (1964).
 Rossotti was the first ever MBA hire for the Boston Consulting Group.
 But after only a year, Rossotti went to work for the Office of the Secretary of Defense.
 From 1965 to 1969, Rossotti worked for Robert McNamara, becoming Deputy Assistant Secretary of Defense for Systems Analysis at age 29.

 In 1970, Rossotti and several DOD colleagues co-founded American Management Systems, a technology and management consulting firm.
 Rossotti served as Chief Executive Officer from the late 1980s to the mid-1990s.

 Rossotti also sits on the Atlantic Council's Board of Directors.